 Table 5 summarises trigger level exceedances for Nitrate-N concentrations at CPW monitoring sites during the over the past four irrigation seasons.
-The data show that during the 2019-20 season, median triggers were exceeded at 4 hill-fed sites and 5 spring-fed sites, with a 3 hill-fed sites and 5 spring-fed sites exceeding the 95th percentile trigger.
-The number of hill-fed sites exceeding trigger levels during the 2019-20 year was the highest recorded since 2016-17, while the number of springfed sites exceeding trigger levels was the same as 2018-19 and lower than that recorded in the two previous seasons (2016-17 and 2017-18).
+The data show that during the 2020-21 season, median triggers were exceeded at 2 hill-fed sites and 5 spring-fed sites, with a 2 hill-fed sites and 5 spring-fed sites exceeding the 95th percentile trigger.
+The number of hill-fed sites exceeding trigger levels during the 2020-21 year was lower than the previous season, while the number of spring-fed sites exceeding trigger levels remained constant for the third season in a row (2018-19 to 2020-21)